 - 1. Conduct and write a literature review based upon either the methodology used in the case study research or the subject matter covered in the case study research. - 2.
-Analyze and annotate the methods used in the case study research. - 3.
-Analyze and interpret the data of the selected student from the case study research. - 4.
-Discuss the results of the target student and the implications for future practice. - 5.
+Analyze and annotate the methods used in the case study research.

+- 3. Analyze and interpret the data of the selected tier from the case study research. - 4.
+Discuss the results of the target students in that tier and the implications for future practice. - 5.
 See Blackboard for detailed assignment description and rubric.